bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Test Case: WebUSB not supported message is working
 ''''''''''''''''''''''''''''''''''''''''''''''''''
 Carry out this test in non-Chrome-based browsers
-- Click the 'Connect' button .
+- Click the 'Connect' button.
 - [ ] Confirm the WebUSB not supported message box is displayed.
 - Click the 'Open Serial' button.
 - [ ] Confirm the WebUSB not supported message box is displayed.